 3- Using CloudFlare

 It works as an intermediate between the blog and the server.
-Whenever user requests a page, CloudFlare provides the page without letting the blog from accessing the server contact.
+Whenever a user requests a page, CloudFlare provides the page without letting the blog from accessing the server contact.
 It automatically catches your pages from the server side and stores in its own large data servers.

 Let’s see an example.
 Suppose you are going to get some milk from a cow (Physically).
 How it would be if you get the milk from a milkmaid which has already been taken from the cow?
 Isn’t it easy?
 It literally reduces the load of “cow” (Server here) from frequent disturbance.
 It also provides faster access and you don’t have to walk longer.